How does Kry work?

 At Kry you can come in contact with licensed medical doctors, psychologists and nursers.
 All of Kry's doctors have at least 6 months experience from physical primary care.
-And the majority of Kry’s caregivers still choose to work at a physical care centre during their employment.
 Many of Kry’s doctors are also specialists within paediatrics, emergency medicine, and otolaryngology.
 All Kry’s medical staff are controlled by the health authorities.

 Kry is open 24 hours